influxdata/docs-v2/content/influxdb/cloud/account-management/multi-user/remove-user.md

 #### Remove yourself from an organization

-1. Get another organization owner to remove you.
+- Get another person in your organization to remove you.